 How it works:

-The intention of this drill is to add a little physical stress to your shooting experience.
-As always, especially with a drill that requires movement, make sure you are practicing weapon’s safety.
+This drill intends to add a little physical stress to your shooting experience.
+As always, especially with a drill that requires movement, make sure you are practicing the weapon’s safety.
 Also, ensure you talk with the range official about the drills you intend on running and make sure they’re okay with it.
 The last thing you want to do is start running up and downrange with a loaded pistol and freak someone out.

 In the end, your time is your score.
 The lower your score (time), the better you did.